-This illustration shows the wrecksite in relation to the historical changes of the coastline of Sylt's southern spit - the Hörnum Odde.
+This illustration shows the wreck site in relation to the historical changes in the coastline of Sylt's southern spit – the Hörnum Odde.
 The base map is from 2014.
-The erosion has advanced considerably since then and the dune edge has advanced close to the wrecksite in summer 2016 (as inferred from an aerial photo, represented by the purple line) few months before its discovery.
+The erosion has advanced considerably since then and the dune edge had advanced close to the wreck site in the summer of 2016 (as inferred from an aerial photo, represented by the purple line), a few months before its discovery.

 While the frames in the stern section are of oak, the floor-timbers in the midship section are of pine.
 This indicates that this must be the wreck of a merchantman, as the loadbearing capacity was increased by the use of lighter timbers in less critical sections of the hull.

-The study of the construction revealed several characteristics diagnostic for the “Dutch flush” method, a shell-first variant of the carvel method, as still practised in the Republic of the Seven United Netherlands in the 17th century.
-These have been described by contemporaries like Nicolaas Witsen (cf. image below) and Cornelis van Yk, e.g. with regards to the use of spijkerpennen (wooden plugs) associated with cleats, which held the planks temporarily together before the floor-timbers were inserted.
+The study of the construction revealed several characteristics diagnostic for the ‘Dutch flush’ method, a shell-first variant of the carvel method, as still practised in the Republic of the Seven United Netherlands in the 17th century.
+These have been described by contemporaries like Nicolaas Witsen (cf. image below) and Cornelis van Yk, e.g. with regards to the use of spijkerpennen (wooden pins) associated with cleats, which held the planks temporarily together before the floor-timbers were inserted.
 The frame assembly is also very distinctive, as its components are relatively slender, and floor-timbers were not interconnected with futtocks.
-This is contrasted by the use of massive planks, which were bend over fire.
+This is contrasted by the use of massive planks, which were bent over fire.